-press the START button six times to set 3 minutes of cooking time.
+Press the START button six times

+to set 3 minutes of cooking time.
 You will hear a BEEP each time you press the button.
 Your oven will start before you have finished the sixth press; don't worry this is normal.

 The DISPLAY will count down from 3 minutes.
-When it reaches 0 it will sound BEEPS.
-Open the oven door and test-the temperature of the water.
+When it reaches 0, BEEP sounds.
+Open the oven door and test the temperature of the water.
 If your oven is operating the water should be warm.
-Be careful when removing the ontainer it may be hot.
+Be careful when removing the corr aincuit may be hot.